dogweather/forkful/content/en/javascript/files-and-io/creating-a-temporary-file.md

 ---
 date: 2024-01-20 17:40:25.570523-07:00
-description: "Creating a temporary file lets your app stash data it doesn't need forever.\
+description: "How to: In JavaScript, most temporary file operations lean on external\
-  \ It's handy for when you're dealing with large data processing, caching, or\u2026"
+  \ libraries.
+Here's a quick example using the `tmp` library, which you can install\u2026"
 lastmod: '2024-03-13T22:45:00.451800-06:00'
 model: gpt-4-1106-preview
-summary: Creating a temporary file lets your app stash data it doesn't need forever.
+summary: In JavaScript, most temporary file operations lean on external libraries.
 title: Creating a temporary file
 weight: 21
 ---